-Building Safer Māori Divers
+Building Safer Divers

 Kia haumaru ai, ngā tangata tai.

-At Waitā Freediving, we bring iwi, hapū, and whānau together to deepen their relationship with the moana so that they can gather kaimoana and return home safely.
+At Waitā Freediving, we bring people together through a kaupapa Māori approach to deepen their connection with Tangaroa so they can move with confidence in the moana and return home safely.

 Discover More